Bans on communist symbols: Ukraine

-In April 2015, the Verkhovna Rada passed a law banning communist and Nazi symbols following worsening tensions with Russia.
-Earlier, in 2012, the city of Lviv in Western Ukraine banned the public display of communist symbols.
+In April 2015, the Verkhovna Rada passed a law banning communist and Nazi symbols, following the Revolution of Dignity and start of the war with Russia in 2014.
+Earlier, in 2012, the city of Lviv in Western Ukraine banned the public display of all communist symbols, including ones not related to Soviet communism.
 On 17 December 2015, all communist parties were officially banned in Ukraine.
-Singing or playing the former anthem of the Soviet Union, any other former anthems of the Soviet Republics, or The Internationale is punishable with a sentence of up to five years in prison.
+Singing or playing the former anthem of the Soviet Union, any other former anthems of the Soviet republics, or The Internationale is punishable with a sentence of up to five years in prison.
 In July 2019, the Constitutional Court upheld the law, equating communism to Nazism.

 Bans on certain symbols

 Georgia

 In Georgia the use of Soviet-era symbols on government buildings is prohibited, as is their display in public spaces, although this law is rarely enforced by authorities.
 A ban on communist symbols was first proposed in 2010, but it failed to define the applicable sanctions.
 In 2014, there was a proposal to amend the ban to introduce clearer parameters.